kiongxiangyi/bauteilpruefung-frontend/README.md

 ## Getting Started

 1. Maintain the prerequisite data in GTMS.
-Refer to the "Bauteilpruefung_GTMS-Anleitung" Manual.
+Refer to the user manual "Bauteilpruefung_GTMS-Anleitung".
-2. Visit http://localhost:7000 to start the app.
+2. Visit http://localhost:7000/menu to start the app.

 ## Technologies Used